Cyfrin/aderyn/judgeops/Readme.md

 `cargo run --bin judgeops give-feedback postaudit.abc.judge.md`

+Please generate the markdown using only the newly submiited detectors by levaraging `aderyn.config.json`

 Repeat Step 5 a good couple of times -  more feedback, the better!!!

 --------